Tiny-Foxes/kitsu-template/README.md

 NotITG version (albeit rarely maintained) [here](https://github.com/sudospective/kitsu-template-notitg)

 # Getting Started
 Kitsu template is special in the sense that you don't have to use a built-in mod loader.
 You can use a different mod loader or even make your own.
-You don't even have to use the standard library; you can make an entirely custom one and use that instead!
+You don't even have to use the included standard library; you can make an entirely custom one and use that instead!

 You can include libraries in `mods.lua` by using the `import` function.
 ```lua